rm93/Awesome-Workflow/README.md

 - Make sure all requirements are installed on your computer or in a virtual environment
 - Go to the folder where the snakefile is.
 - And run the script with the command: `snakemake`

+### Alternative usage using Docker
+- Get the docker image using pull from https://hub.docker.com/r/alexstaritsky/snakemake/
+- Run the image so that it creates a container with the right environment and dependencies
+- If necessary, get to the terminal of the container by `docker attach <container_name/id>`
+- Activate the right Conda environment by `source activate snakemake`
+- Go to `/Awesome-Workflow` or if it doesn't exist clone it from our GitHub into the container and navigate to it
+- Execute the workflow using `snakemake`

 ### Output